JonmarCorpuz/autoMetheus/README.md

 # autoMetheus Overview

-**autoMetheus** is a toolkit designed to automate various tasks related to Prometheus, streamlining configuration and management processes.
+**autoMetheus** is a toolkit created to automate various tasks related to Prometheus, streamlining configuration and management processes.

 | Script | Purpose |
 | --- | --- |